 The SoonerStart program will not collect family fees, co-payments, deductibles and/or premiums for private or public insurance or benefits.
 Families are not charged family fees, co-payments, deductibles and/or premiums based on the family's ability or inability to pay.
 Oklahoma does not collect any fees from families and therefore will not collect fees if families fail to provide requested information and documentation.
-In accordance with the Individuals with Disability Education Act (IDEA), parents will be informed of their right to contest any fees through the SoonerStart System of Payments Handout attached to the SoonerStart Parent Rights - Handbook of Procedural Safeguards.
+In accordance with the Individuals with Disability Education Act (IDEA), parents will be informed of their right to contest any fees through the SoonerStart System of Payments Prior Written Notice form provided with the Parent Rights for SoonerStart Services - Notice of Procedural Safeguards.
 A parent may contest the imposition of a fee through one of the following: